-Soak up the harmonious ambience of the Temple of Heaven, there will be around 1 hour on foot here.
-Transfer to the train station and take the bullet train to Xian, a journey of around 6 hours.
+This morning, enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family.
+There will be around 1 hour on foot here.
+Transfer to the train station and take the speedy bullet train to Xian, a journey of around 5.5-hours.